langiocn/EPINTLM/README.md

 ---

 ## 3. Run Test
-Before running the command below, make sure to edit the checkpoint path in `testepintlm.py` to point to the correct pretrained model you want to evaluate.
+Before running the command below, make sure to edit the checkpoint path and the data .pt file paths in testepintlm.py so they correctly point to the pretrained model and feature files you want to evaluate.
 ```bash
 python testepintlm.py
 ```